jmpherso/atelier-backend/README.md

     + [ETL scripts](#etl-scripts)
     + [Optimizations](#optimizations-1)
   * [Final Results](#final-results)

-# Atelier API
-API for the ratings portion of Atelier storefront backend.
-This repository is packaged as a whole for convenience and includes the ETL scripts to load database data, NGINX for loadbalancing, as well as the API server itself.
-This single repository can be cloned across multiple AWS instances to achieve differently functionality in each.

 ## Ratings and Review API servers
 The server the API is running on is a basic express server utilizing axios that handles POST/GET/PUT requests and calls 'model' functions to interact with the PostgreSQL database.